"You will find Mr. Wooster a most amiable young gentleman, but not intelligent. By no means intelligent. Mentally he is negligible; quite negligible."

-Celeb Crush: In "The Love that Purifies", Aunt Dahlia has a bet with a friend that her son Bonzo can behave better than her Aunt Agatha's offspring Thomas while a mutual acquaintance is staying with Bertie; Bonzo is toeing the line so he can be worthy of movie star Lillian Gish, who he has a big crush on.
+Celeb Crush: In "The Love that Purifies", Aunt Dahlia has a bet with a friend that her son Bonzo can behave better than Aunt Agatha's offspring Thomas while a mutual acquaintance is staying with Bertie; Bonzo is toeing the line so he can be worthy of movie star Lillian Gish, who he has a big crush on.
 Unfortunately, Thomas is behaving even better, because he has a crush on Clara Bow.
 See Berserk Button for how Jeeves deals with the situation.

 The Chessmaster: Jeeves constructs his stratagems upon 'the psychology of the individual.'
 He has been known to lose a battle occasionally, but never the war.
 When events are particularly fast-paced and outrageous, see Xanatos Speed Chess.

 Chick Magnet: Bertie.
 Not quite as inexplicable as it seems at first glance; he has a lot of money, he's a generally nice (not to say easily manipulated) guy, and — cover illustrations notwithstanding — is implied to be at least pleasant-looking, hence the casting of Hugh Laurie.
 The downside is that he tends to attract the domineering sort of girl that Aunt Agatha would approve of.

 Children Are Innocent: Subverted at every opportunity — if a child appears in a Wodehouse story, nine times out of ten he (it's usually a he) will be an obnoxious grubby little pest.
 Exemplified by Edwin Craye, the eager Boy Scout from Joy in the Morning; at one point his attempt to 'catch up' on his daily good deeds results in a house burning to the ground (without him in it, unfortunately enough from Bertie's point of view).
 Later, Bertie's scheme to break up with Edwin's sister by kicking the kid in the backside backfires when it turns out she and her father have also been victims of these 'good deeds', and are profoundly grateful to Bertie.